 Upon registration with the Royal Dutch Association of Civil-Law Notaries (KNB), information such as the business location, secondary work, or the date of registration will become public.
 Any disciplinary action taken against a notary public in Netherlands is visible on record.

-Our specialized team of lawyers in Netherlands can assist you in having a better understanding of how can Dutch notaries help with the organization of your company in this country.
+Our specialized team of lawyers in Netherlands can offer guidance for a better understanding of how can Dutch notaries help with the organization of your company in this country.

 How our team can assist you